harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 	      note: self-registration is by default 'No'
 	    click on 'Save' button at bottom of window

-   2. create a `csv` file with two columns:
+   2. create a `teams.csv` file with two columns:

        1. the first column is  the name of the team.
 We use as team name a string containing a comma separated set of student names.
        2. the second column we set with a string containing a comma separated set of emails, one per student.